raskasa/metrics-okhttp/README.md

 OkHttpClient client = InstrumentedOkHttpClients.create(registry);
 ```

-If you wish to provide you're own `OkHttpClient` instance, you can do that as well:
+If you wish to provide your own `OkHttpClient` instance, you can do that as well:

 ```java
 MetricRegistry registry = ...;